MMMMMaasd/anyskin_viz_ble/README.md

     ```

 ### Running instructions
+1. Ensure that your bluetooth is on
-1. Run visualizer python file
+2. Run visualizer python file
     ```
     python viz_one_side.py
     ```